billthefarmer/theme-hugo-foundation6/README.md

 - Use the `<!--more-->` tag in posts to control how much of a post is shown on summary pages

 ## Building (For Developers)
 This theme uses the [Foundation](http://foundation.zurb.com/) framework.
-A static version of this is already included, but if you want to bump the version, tweak the style, etc, you'll need to rebuild the assets.
-Make sure you have NodeJS v4 or v6 installed, and then run the following from inside the theme's directory:
+A static version of this is already included, but if you want to update versions, edit scss, etc, you'll need to rebuild the assets.
+Make sure you have Node.js and Bower installed, and then run the following from inside the `bin` directory:

 ```
 $ npm install
+$ bower install
-$ npm run build
+$ npm start
 ```

 ## Contributing